 We examine the skills training and monitoring activities embedded in firms that are designed to develop mental health management skills in line managers and other issues which may impact mental health and well-being.
-We focus on firms that had introduced activities to support mental health in the workplace.
-The three initiatives that has taken place in these firms over the last 12 months are: awareness raising for staff on mental health issues, training for line managers and risk assessments/stress audits.
+We consider three initiatives to support mental health in the workplace that has taken place in firms over the last 12 months:

+awareness raising for staff on mental health issues, training for line managers and risk assessments/stress audits.